Experimental Breeder Reactor II: Decommissioning

-The reactor was shutdown in September 1994.
+The reactor was shut down in September 1994.
 The initial phase of decommissioning activities, reactor de-fueling, was completed in December 1996.
 From 2000, the coolants were removed and processed.
 This was completed in March 2001.
-The third and final phase of the decommissioning activity was "the placement of the reactor and non-reactor systems in a radiological and industrially safe condition."
+The third and final phase of the decommissioning activity was "the placement of the reactor and non-reactor systems in a radiological and industrially safe condition".

-Between 2012 and 2015, some components of the belowground reactor were removed.
-The cost for removal actions in the reactor building were about$25.7 million.
+Between 2012 and 2015, some components of the below-ground reactor were removed.
+The cost for removal actions in the reactor building were about $25.7 million.
 The basement with the reactor was filled with grout.
-The three-year decontamination and entombment project costed $730 million.
+The three-year decontamination and entombment project cost $730 million.
 In a later stage, the large concrete dome that surrounds the EBR-II reactor would be removed and a concrete cap placed over the remaining structure.

 In 2018, the plans were changed.
 The removal of the dome was stopped and in 2019, a new floor was poured and the dome got a fresh paint to prepare the building for industrial use.
 The building will be used for a research facility on top of the entombed reactor.
 The dome is an integral part of the tomb along with a "Site-Wide Long-Term Management and Control Program".
 The use of the site will be industrial in nature for a 100-year period and likely in the indefinite future thereafter.